Currently we test and support the following browsers:

 Nine-year-old Kayla has a million-watt smile.
 When it spreads across her face, which is often, it shows the light inside her that not even childhood cancer can dim.

 A day in 2012 that had been such a fun, with a trip to the park and then to the movies, ended with Kayla at an urgent care clinic, crying in immense pain.
 An abdominal X-ray showed her liver and spleen to be enlarged.
 When they took blood her mother really panicked.

 “She wouldn’t stop bleeding,” Kayla’s mom remembers.
 “I thought, oh, that’s not normal.
 Something else is going on, something deeper.”
 It was cancer.

 That night, Kayla was brought to St. Jude Children’s Research Hospital.
-St. Jude is where doctors send their toughest cases because St. Jude has the world’s best survival rates for the most aggressive childhood cancers.
+St. Jude is where doctors often send their toughest cases because St. Jude has the world’s best survival rates for some of the most aggressive childhood cancers.
 When she arrived, Kayla was found to suffer from acute lymphoblastic leukemia (ALL), the most common form of childhood cancer.

 Kayla began receiving chemotherapy at St. Jude, where the groundbreaking development of combination therapy for children with ALL has revolutionized leukemia therapy worldwide and increased the survival rate from 4 percent when St. Jude opened in 1962 to 94 percent today.

 Chemotherapy for ALL usually lasts more than two years, which can seem like forever to a child.
 But Kayla has stayed positive and upbeat, even during the hardest times.
 Kayla’s smiling face is well-known to both hospital staff and patients.
 She’s often seen to be something of a “big sister” to newer and younger patients, helping them learn to feel at ease.